 Before purchasing this unit, let us calculate the thermal load of your wine cellar

 - This unit can be configured to pull fresh air ranging from -20 to 95F.
 If the unit's location does not provide sufficient room for the unit's exhaust to dissipate and/or fresh air to be provided, you may need to purchase a rear duct kit.
-Fresh air intake below 40F will require the addition of a compressor heater, and fresh air intake below 20F also will require the addition of a fan cycling switch.
+We recommend the addition of a fan cycling switch when fresh air intake will be below 20F.

 - The unit must be placed indoors in an area that is above 32F.

 - Dual high-output fans come with independent variable speed settings for your choice of maximum cooling power at the high fan speed, or super-quiet operation (49 decibels) at the low fan speed.